johnwcowan/r7rs-work/LibraryDeclarationsCowan.md

 Exports all defined identifiers except for *identifiers*, if any.
 Imported identifiers are not re-exported..
 This allows a library to be easily extended.

+`(override)`

+If identifiers imported from this library conflict with identifiers already imported, the new definitions override the old without a warning or error.

 ### Optimization

 In the list below, *importance* represents a symbol, one of `unimportant` (no importance), `neutral` (some importance, the default), `important` (substantial importance), or `extreme` (extreme importance).
 It is an error to specify anything else.
 These correspond to the Common Lisp importance values 0, 1, 2, and 3 respectively.